crosshj/experiments/bartok/.welcome/Readme.md

   Exploring this will give you an idea of how `preview` works

   - `service map` screen, appears after clicking the triangular icon near top, far left .
   This shows connected services and connections within services.
-You can find it by clicking on the triangular icon near the top at the far left.

 Feel free to edit anything!
 In Bartok's current state, you won't hurt anything!